What is Refinancing Risk?

 Advantages of Refinancing Risk

-- Raising short-term funds at a cheaper cost to fund long-term projects is comparatively more comfortable and provides better net interest margin to banks and financial institutions.
+- Raising short-term funds at a cheaper cost to fund long-term projects is comparatively more comfortable and provides a better net interest margin to banks and financial institutions.

-- In a rising interest rate scenario, if banks and financial institutions expect rates to moderate or fall in the medium term, it makes sense to raise short-term funds to meet long-term projects which can be refinanced later at lower interest rates.
+- In a rising interest rate scenario, if banks and financial institutions expect rates to moderate or fall in the medium term, it makes sense to raise short-term funds to meet long-term projects, which can be refinanced later at lower interest rates.

 - In low-interest rate cycles, individuals can refinance their debts at a lower cost, thereby saving interest expenses.